This set of VLSI Multiple Choice Questions & Answers (MCQs) focuses on “Counters and Finite State Machines”.

-6. Address ordering minimizes the logic of finite state machine.
+6. Address ordering minimizes the logic of finite state machines.

-Explanation: Address ordering either ascending or descending order in the first and last loop minimizes the logic of finite state machine.
+Explanation: Address ordering either ascending or descending order in the first and last loop minimizes the logic of finite state machines.

 7. In finite state machine the data in and data out are